The Least Toxic Wood Varnish?

 Where to Buy:

 Earthpaint’s finishes ranked among the most tolerable in odor and offgassing.
+If you are applying this yourself or kids are applying it on wood crafts this is a great option.

 The Aqualine does not have polyurethane in it, this is a 100% acrylic floor finish.
 There are no exempt VOCs or solvents.